Aggression in dogs - motivation and causes

 Learned aggression

 Learned aggression can be taught to the dog unconsciously or consciously.
-In the case of unconsciously learned aggression, the dog has learned based on his experiences that his dog is either unable to protect him adequately, in that the fear and fiddling shown were misinterpreted and interpreted as a request to play, or unintentional learning processes of aggressive reactions to certain places or environmental stimuli.
+In the case of unconsciously learned aggression, the dog has learnt from experience that his dog cannot protect him sufficiently, either by misinterpreting the fear and the fiddling shown and interpreting it as a request to play, or by unintentional learning processes of aggressive reactions to certain places or environmental stimuli.

-Consciously learned aggression, for example, is part of protection dog training.
-Here, dogs are conditioned to certain stimuli or processes in order to show aggressive behavior in specific situations.
-When it comes to dog sports of this type, it is important to have appropriate training tailored to the dog so that uncontrollable behavior does not develop.
+Consciously learned aggression, for example, is part of protection dog training, where dogs are conditioned to certain stimuli or procedures in order to show aggressive behaviour in specific situations.
+It is therefore important that dog sports of this kind are trained properly and tailored to the dog so that uncontrollable behaviour does not develop.

 Schutzhundausbildung, Hund beisst in Beissarm